Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: Experimental results

 \section{Experimental results}

 { } Appendix \ref{app:add-exp} contains additional experimental details and results.
-Our code can be found at \url{https://anonymous.4open.science/r/beta-bayes-ops-6626}.
+Our code can be found at \url{https://github.com/sghalebikesabi/beta-bayes-ops}.

 \paragraph{Data sets} The evaluations are conducted on simulated and \UCI \citep{Dua:2019} data sets.
-For the former, we generate $d$ features from a multivariate normal distribution with diagonal covariance matrix, similarly sample the model parameters from a standard normal distribution with standard deviation 3 (i.e. a $d$ dimensional vector for the logistic regression), and simulate the label according to the assumed likelihood model.
+For the former, we generate $d$-dimensional features from a multivariate normal distribution with the identity matrix as covariance matrix, sample the model parameters from a normal distribution with mean 0 and standard deviation 3 (i.e. a $d$ dimensional vector for the logistic regression), and simulate the label according to the assumed likelihood model.
 For the latter, we have included the two classification data sets that were previously analysed in other applications of \OPS (\verb|adult| and \verb|abalone|) \citep{minami2016differential,wang2015privacy}, in addition to other popular \UCI data sets.
 We report the test performance on random test splits that constitute 10\% of the original data.
 We further scale the features in all data sets to lie within 0 and 1.
 This is a requirement for the methods proposed by \cite{wang2015privacy,minami2016differential,chaudhuri2011differentially}, whereas \textBD guarantees \DP for unbounded data.